giridhar196/proposal/Proposal.md

 ## Functional Requirements

+### Home Screen:
+1. API to get the upcoming class with room number and time.
+2. Button to redirect to list of upcoming classes.
+3. Add class button to add new class (subject, time and date, room number).
+### Classes List Screen:
+1. API to display list of all upcoming classes.
+2. Edit button for each class to edit class details.
+3. Delete button for each class to delete a class.
+### Login Page:
+1. Text fields to enter username and password.
+2. Button for authenticating into the application.
+3. Forgot password link, to reset the password.
+### Header:
+1. Your profile link to navigate to user details.
+2. Logout button to logout of the application.

 ## Schedule & sprints are set by the GDP semesters (about every 2-weeks = a sprint)

 ## GDP-1